Why Single Story?

 Professional Development/Learning Seminars

-- Politics of Location- Finding our personal and professional diversity narratives.
+- Politics of Location- finding our personal and professional diversity narratives.
 This workshop is the foundation for learning how to establish positive relationships with others.
-Participants will begin to unpack events from their personal lives that influence the way they think, their beliefs, and values.
-Participants will then use these self-discoveries to understand other’s perspective and walk and draw commonalities between themselves and others.
+Using social scientists’ interpretation of cultural value differences, participants will begin to unpack events from their personal lives that influence the way they think, their beliefs, and values.
+Participants will then use these self-discoveries to understand others’ perspectives and walk and draw commonalities between themselves and others.

 - Critical Multicultural Pedagogy – This seminar is specifically designed for teachers, administrators, and curriculum coordinators to explore and evaluate their current curriculum and pedagogical approach to multicultural education.
 Participants will revise their current curriculum and develop a multicultural scope and sequence for intentional multicultural planning and execution across all programs and subjects.